bytefish/JTinyCsvParser/README.md

 [JTinyCsvParser] is available in the Central Maven Repository.

-You can add the following dependencies to your pom.xml to include ``elasticutils`` in your project.
+You can add the following dependencies to your pom.xml to include [JTinyCsvParser] in your project.

 <dependency>
 	<groupId>de.bytefish</groupId>